lexidiep/Mario-Kart-8-Deluxe-Analysis/Analysis Documentation.md

 ### Visualizing Who and What is the "Fastest"

 **NOTE:** Each plot shown is intended to show the distribution of component values between the karts/drivers/gliders/tires.
-The karts/drivers/gliders/tires included in each plot are the result of having the same maximum total speed score.
+The karts/drivers/gliders/tires included in each "all selections" plot are distribution comparisons of all selections together.
+The karts/drivers/gliders/tires included in each "top selections" plot are the result of having the same maximum total speed score.
 The "Weight" attribute is included in each plot to aid in decision-making when it comes to selecting which kart/driver/glider/tire to use.
 As mentioned earlier, weight was subtracted from the speed score and these are the top selections as a result of that calculation.
 The speed score can be found from each plot by adding each attribute value together (disregarding the weight attribute), and then subtracting the weight value.

 <br>